Course Outline

 Continuous Improvement in technical and support processes

-- Lean principles and Continuous Improvement applied to non-production activities
+- Lean and Continuous Improvement principles applied to non-production activities

-- The role of individual contributors and managers in continuous improvement
+- The role of individual contributors and managers in Continuous Improvement

 Identifying time losses, bottlenecks, and rework